Nicolas Savin: Age

 If Savin was indeed aged 126 when he died, in Russia, where he had resided for more than eighty years, he would be the longest-lived man on record, and the longest-lived human of any gender.
 However, as this age has not been verified, the record for the oldest man is currently held by the Japanese-born Jiroemon Kimura (1897–2013), who died at the verified age of 116.
 The record for the longest verified lifespan of a human is currently 122 years, held by the Frenchwoman Jeanne Calment (1875–1997).

-In 2003 the Russian historian V. Totfalushin found a document in the Russian State Historical Archives which casts doubts on Savin's claimed age and provides some interesting details about him.
+In 2003 the Russian historian Viktor Totfalushin found a document in the Russian State Historical Archives which casts doubts on Savin's claimed age and provides some interesting details about him.
 The document is an excerpt from the official memo by the Russian Minister of Internal Affairs on the status of the surviving veterans of the Grande Armée still residing in Russia.
 According to this document, dated 1834, the French authorities had contacted the Russian Ministry of Internal Affairs with a note that Nicolas Savin had requested permission to leave Russia and return home.
 The memo specifies that, according to the French authorities, Savin was born in Rouen, in Normandy, and had served as a non-commissioned officer in the 24th Chasseurs à Cheval before being captured in 1812 and sent to Saratov, where he had gained Russian citizenship (poddanstvo) in 1813.
-The memo further notes that in 1816 Savin had married the daughter of a local merchant and had had two sons, Pavel (born in 1821) and Alexander (born in 1828), and two daughters, Avdotia (born in 1823) and Akulina (born in 1825).
-Totfalushin's research also questions Savin's final age, noting that in another document, which Savin submitted to the local authorities in Khvalynsk in 1839, he indicated that he was 52 years old, which means he was born about 1787.
+The memo further notes that in 1816 Savin had married the daughter of a local merchant and had two sons, Pavel (born in 1821) and Alexander (born in 1828), and two daughters, Avdotia (born in 1823) and Akulina (born in 1825).
+Totfalushin's research also questions Savin's final age, noting that in another document, which Savin submitted to the local authorities in Khvalynsk in 1839, he indicated that he was 52 years old, which means he was born about 1787, making him 107 years old at the time of his death.